Young: We needed to do more in 90 minutes

 After Juan Mata's third-minute opener was cancelled out by two second-half Derby goals, United had goalkeeper Sergio Romero sent off but Marouane Fellaini scored an injury-time equaliser in a breathtaking finale.

 However, the Rams won the penalty-kick climax in front of the Stretford End, and the Reds' captain for the night, Young, felt his team should have matched Derby’s intensity in normal time.

-“I am not sure we have done enough in the 90 minutes to manage to win the game,
+“I am not sure we have done enough in the 90 minutes to manage to win the game," said the skipper.

 “At 1-0 we had chances to win the match and on a different day the ball goes in the back of the net and it is a different game.

 “When you play teams from the lower divisions it is always going to be tough and they had more intensity than we did.
 Obviously when you are playing these games you have to show that intensity and go further than the opposition but we didn’t do that and we got punished and they won the game.

 “We showed that (intensity) when we started and went 1-0 ahead but you have got to build on that.